Discover my current regimen (since August 2015) more info

 The Influence of Dairy on Seborrheic Dermatitis: A Digestible Overview

-Impact of Whey and Probiotics on Skin Barrier
+The Potential Benefits of Whey and Probiotics

 Banner noting the possible benefits of some dairy and especially probiotic beverages for inflammation and sebum secretion